This is a guide to Nagoya, the perfect place to enjoy an ordinary day in an ordinary city in Japan.

-The main sales area is covered with a light carpet.
+A light carpet covers the main sales area.
 I take my shoes off, walk around check out all those treasures – none of which is as cheap as the Haoris hanging on the rack next to the entrance, luring customers in.

 I want it.

 As I head for the cash, I see that there are stairs leading to a second floor.

 I quickly look around if I’m allowed to put my shoes back on or if I’m supposed to climb the stairs barefoot.
 Since the old sales lady points at my shoes and says something in Japanese, I’m pretty sure that I can slip my Birkenstocks back on.

 Upstairs are more Haoris and loads of Kimonos and Obis, the traditional sash belts, and Geta clogs, and the cutest adorned handbags and sachets and dark blue shawls.
 I’m getting all dizzy from this beauty.
 But maybe it’s also the strong smell of moth powder lingering in the air.

 Slowly I get it: The upper floor is the vintage department – the most expensive pieces I spot are about 60 €uro.
 Now the 300 Yen for the Haori that I’m still carrying over my right arm make total sense: Second hand.